 Teen Suicide Spiked After Debut Of Netflix's '13 Reasons Why,' Study Says

-When Netflix's "13 Reasons Why" was released two years ago, depicting the life of a teenage girl who decided to take her life, educators and psychologists warned the program could lead to copycat suicides.
+When Netflix's 13 Reasons Why was released two years ago, depicting the life of a teenager who decided to take her own life, educators and psychologists warned the program could lead to copycat suicides.
 Now, a study funded by the National Institutes of Health shows that those concerns may have been warranted.

-In the month following the show's debut in March 2017, there was a 28.9% increase in suicide among Americans aged 10-17, said the study, published Monday in the Journal of the American Academy of Child and Adolescent Psychiatry.
+In the month following the show's debut in March 2017, there was a 28.9% increase in suicide among Americans ages 10-17, said the study, published Monday in the Journal of the American Academy of Child and Adolescent Psychiatry.
 The number of suicides was greater than that seen in any single month over the five-year period researchers examined.
 Over the rest of the year, there were 195 more youth suicides than expected given historical trends.

 Researchers warn that their study could not prove causation.
 Some unknown third factor might have been responsible for the increase, they said.
-Still, citing the strong correlation, they cautioned exposing children and adolescents to the series.
+Still, citing the strong correlation, they cautioned against exposing children and adolescents to the series.

 "The results of this study should raise awareness that young people are particularly vulnerable to the media," study co-author Lisa Horowitz, a staff scientist at the National Institute of Mental Health, said in a statement.
 "All disciplines, including the media, need to take good care to be constructive and thoughtful about topics that intersect with public health crises."